usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/standards-guidance.md

 - Centerline of the water closet at 16 inches from side wall (section 604.2); and
 - No other fixtures or obstructions located within required water closet clearance (section 604.3).

-The following accessible features are provided in the living area:</p>
+The following accessible features are provided in the living area:

 - Circular turning space (section 304.3.2);
 - Accessible route (section 402);